 Introduction

 This Conflict of Interest Plan (“Plan”) applies to the energy efficiency (“EE”) program established by California Public Utilities Commission (“CPUC” or “Commission”) in rulemaking (“R.”) 13-11-005 and subsequent proceedings (the “EE Proceeding”).
-The purpose of this Plan is to allow EE market participants who are potential providers of energy efficiency supplies or services under discussion at the California Energy Efficiency Coordinating Committee (“CAEECC”) to participate in CAEECC-sponsored meetings and in the implementation of the California EE Portfolio developed by the EE Proceeding without creating a potential or actual conflict of interest.
+The purpose of this Plan is to allow EE market participants who are potential providers of energy efficiency supplies or services under discussion at the California Energy Efficiency Coordinating Committee (“CAEECC”) to participate in and contribute to CAEECC-sponsored meetings without creating a potential or actual conflict of interest.

 This Plan provides transparency through advance notice, public posting of meeting materials, and disclosure of implementer interests to enable stakeholders to monitor the potential influence of attendees on CAEECC meeting outcomes.
-It seeks to avoid conflicts by maintaining Business Plan discussions at a high level and by excluding potential Implementers from implementation plan discussions on matters such as vendor scoring, evaluation, and selection.
+It seeks to avoid conflicts by excluding potential Implementers from implementation plan discussions on matters such as vendor scoring, evaluation, and selection.
 This Plan should be interpreted in a manner consistent with the best interests of California’s energy customers.

 Underlying considerations